devnepal2025/devnepal.org/_posts/2021-06-23-monthly-meetup-first-event-report.md

 {% include image.html path="blogs/meetups/meetup-1.3.jpg" %}

 Lastly, our keynote speaker __Mr.
-Budh Ram Gurung__, who has nearly 10 years of experience in the IT field and _the initiator of TECH Setu_, shared his learnings and findings of IT education and students’ conditions in Nepal based on his last two years of analysis.
+Budh Ram Gurung__, who has nearly 10 years of experience in the IT field and _the initiator of Developers Association of Nepal_, shared his learnings and findings of IT education and students’ conditions in
+Nepal based on his last two years of analysis.
 He talked about the different career pathways and roles as well as responsibilities in the IT field.
 The best part of his talk was the way he described the relationship between different college degrees and their industrial prospects.